bengdraper/flask_api_project/README.md

 docker compose up
 ```

-- The Flask API will be available at `http://localhost:5001` (see `docker-compose.yml`).
+- Flask API will be available at `http://localhost:5001` (see `docker-compose.yml`).
-- The PostgreSQL database will be available at `localhost:5435`.
+- PostgreSQL database will be available at `localhost:5435`.

 #### Database Migrations (Docker)
 To run Alembic migrations inside the container: